saidnader1987/CS50W-FinalProject-Movies/README.md

 ## Acknowledgements

-This project was a team effort and wouldn't have been possible without the combined efforts of:
+The front-end of this project was a team effort between 2 great developers and myself.
+I would like to thank:

 - [Ricardo Vivas](https://github.com/rvivast)
 - [Fabian Orozco](https://github.com/DevForozco)
-- Myself

 Their contributions to the front-end development in Angular were much appreciated.

-While the back-end was my responsibility, this project truly reflects our collaborative work.
+The back-end was my entire responsibility.

+This project truly reflects our collaborative work.
 Thanks for your valuable collaboration.

 #### **Video Demo:** <https://www.youtube.com/watch?v=MFOxEq9t7nA>